Signs at Milwaukee's former Lindbergh Park now officially bear Lucille Berrien's name

 Back in April, some Milwaukee residents gathered at Lindbergh Park and campaigned to change the name of the park in the Arlington Heights neighborhood to Lucille Berrien Park.
-On Thursday, their efforts paid off when the Milwaukee County Board voted unanimously to rename the park after Berrien.
+In June, their efforts paid off when the Milwaukee County Board voted unanimously to rename the park after Berrien.

 The Milwaukee Alliance Against Racist & Political Repression hosted the April press conference at the park with Ms. Berrien in attendance to demand the park be named in her honor, and that the money used to make the changes come from the Milwaukee County Sheriff Office’s overtime budget.